tibssy/brick-game/README.md

 ### Lighthouse Performance Tests

-Lighthouse was used to test the performance, accessibility, best practices, and SEO of the Bruck Game webapp on both mobile and desktop platforms.
+Lighthouse was used to test the performance, accessibility, best practices, and SEO of the Brick Game web app on both mobile and desktop platforms.

 ![lighthouse-test-result](https://github.com/user-attachments/assets/06bd0102-a364-4b59-aa30-f42ac16183e4)